dvmarinoff/Flux/README.md

 > Very simple web browser that supports an initial subset of the web bluetooth.

-It is not tested or supported by this project, but you can give it try if your only choise is iOS.
+It is not tested or supported by this project, but you can give it try if your only option is iOS.